ThanakornSr/Greater-Website/README.md

-# WEB_PRO_RE
+# Greater

 ## Overview
-`WEB_PRO_RE` is a full-stack web application using Node.js and Express for the backend and Vue 3 + Vite for the frontend.
+`Greater` is a full-stack web application using Node.js and Express for the backend and Vue 3 + Vite for the frontend.
 The project uses MySQL with Prisma ORM for database management and TailwindCSS for styling.

 ---